shasait/cipa/README.md

 Cipa is a shared library for Jenkins Pipelines.
 It is useful for massive parallel pipelines to reduce cyclomatic complexity and remove boilerplate code.

-Currently it is limited to Java and Maven.
+Currently it is focused to Java and Maven projects, but can be easily extended.

 ## Concept